-Please provide a job title, detailed description of the role performed in the project, time allocated to the project and relevant experience and skills.
+Please provide a job title, detailed description of the role performed in the project, relevant experience and skills, time allocated to the project and day rate.
 This section is auto-populated using information provided in "manage my details" section of the Research Management System account.
 This should be updated prior to form submission.
-Please do not include subcontractors in this section.